 To help you take a break from your stressful life, we have come up with a list of the best family weekend getaways from London.
 A few of these are day trips and a few require more than a day.
 So make the right choice of weekend break destination.
 All our destinations are also reachable by train or bus or by your own private transport.

 Do note that these family weekend getaways also make a lot of sense to people visiting London – in case you want to see the real England.
-After all, London isn’t the real England and if you go back after seeing just London, you haven’t really seen England in its totality.
+After all, London isn’t the real England and if you go back after seeing just London, you haven’t seen England in its totality.

-So here is the list of best family weekend getaways from London –
+Best family weekend getaways from London

 Weekend Getaway # 1: Paris

 So what if the French kept on invading Britain, it is your turn now.
 Thanks to the London-Paris train, you can now reach Paris easily and plan a weekend getaway with family.
 Because of the demand for tickets, you may have to plan ahead, that’s all.
 In fact, Paris is such a big city that you may have to make four or five trips to see the whole of it – but who is complaining as long as you get to have one of the best weekend getaways with family.

 Distance from London: The travel time to Paris is just 2 hours – take a train from London St Pancras and sit back and relax.